Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

 \subsection{Empirical Specification}

-We denote our measure of country-level geopolitical relations as $p_{ct}$.
-Rather than examining the sources of geopolitical dynamics, we take these relations as directly observed and identify their dynamic causal effects on economic outcomes.
-Specifically, we examine how a change in geopolitical relations at time $t$ influences economic outcomes at future horizons relative to a baseline of no change.
-Formally, following \citet{Jorda2025-pi}, we define the impulse response function as:
+Rather than examining the sources of geopolitical dynamics, we treat $p_{ct}$ as given and estimate its dynamic effects on economic outcomes.
+Specifically, we examine how a change in the index at time $t$ influences GDP at future horizons relative to a baseline of no change.
+Formally, following \citet{Jorda2025-pi}, we define the impulse response function (IRF) as:

-where $y_{c,t+h}$ represents the economic outcome (log GDP per capita $\times$ 100) at horizon $h$, and $\mathbf{x}_{ct}$ is a vector of control variables.\footnote{In our linear specification, this impulse response equals the marginal effect of geopolitical relations on GDP.
+where $y_{c,t+h}$ represents the economic outcome (log GDP per capita $\times$ 100) at horizon $h$, and $\mathbf{x}_{ct}$ is a vector of control variables.\footnote{In our linear specification, this impulse response equals the marginal effect of the geopolitical alignment index on GDP.
 The multiplication by 100 means coefficients are expressed in log points.} The control vector includes:

-where $y_{c,t-\ell}$ and $p_{c,t-\ell}$ are lagged values of GDP and geopolitical relations, respectively, $\delta_c$ denotes country fixed effects, $\delta_{r(c)t}$ represents region-time fixed effects, and $\boldsymbol{m}_{ct}$ includes time-varying country-specific controls employed in robustness checks.
+where $y_{c,t-\ell}$ and $p_{c,t-\ell}$ are lagged values of GDP and geopolitical alignment, respectively, $\delta_c$ denotes country fixed effects, $\delta_{r(c)t}$ represents region-year fixed effects, and $\boldsymbol{m}_{ct}$ includes time-varying country-specific controls employed in robustness checks.

-To estimate the impulse responses, we employ the local projection (LP) method proposed by \citet{Jorda2005-te} and extended to panel settings by \citet{Jorda2020-qi} and \citet{bilal2024macroeconomic}:
+To estimate the impulse responses, we employ the local projection (LP) method proposed by \citet{Jorda2005-te}:

 where each horizon $h$ is estimated via a separate regression, providing a semiparametric approximation of the conditional expectation in equation~\eqref{eq:impulse_response_def}.
-In our baseline specification, we include four lags ($J = 4$) of both GDP and geopolitical relations, consistent with \citet{Acemoglu2019-bo}, to capture growth dynamics while ensuring robust inference in the presence of serial correlation \citep{Montiel-Olea2021-oo}.
+In our baseline specification, we include four lags ($J = 4$) of both GDP and geopolitical alignment, consistent with \citet{Acemoglu2019-bo}, to capture growth dynamics while ensuring robust inference in the presence of serial correlation \citep{Montiel-Olea2021-oo}.